Physician Assistant Liability Insurance

 • Claims history and documentation quality.

-• Supervision model (single vs. multiple supervising physicians) and proof of delegation.
+• Supervision model (single vs. multiple supervising physicians) — more autonomy generally means higher premiums.

 ⬆ Back to contents